Community Science

 See Cornell’s Bird Counting 101 for accurate bird count strategies!

-Our chapter supports two local Christmas Bird Counts, a Winter Raptor Survey, and a Cliff Swallow Monitoring Project.
-Please reach out if you’d like to be a participant!
+Our chapter supports several local Community Science Projects: two local Christmas Bird Counts, a Winter Raptor Survey, a Cliff Swallow Monitoring Project, and the City Nature Challenge.
+Read on to learn more… and please reach out if you’d like to participate!

 Christmas Bird Counts